AlfredoMartins/phone-task-testing/readme.md

 `404` - Bad requests are not going to be tested.

 ### Strategy
 For this task, [Apache JMeter](https://jmeter.apache.org/) is the testing software recommended to be used.
 Please check out [JMeter Getting Started](https://jmeter.apache.org/usermanual/get-started.html) to learn in case needed.
 There will be about 4 regression tests.
-We use "Retest all" and "Regression test selection".

-At MASTER LEVEL is expected all functionality work perfect.
+We use `Retest all` and `Regression test selection`.
+At MASTER LEVEL is expected all functionality work perfectly.

 Please, be noticed that first we try to test small test cases and then move bigger ones so that when they get finished we create the full lifecycle tests.

 ### Item pass/fail criteria
 #### Unit test level
-Similar test cases can be found on the file
-Tests:
+Skipped.
+Check it out [`link`](#test_plans).

 When running the test cases using the current version, `all test cases completed` are expected as output.